-In a Tiny House

-By Kertu Sillaste 32 pg, 210 x 210 mm, hardback Age 3+ All rights available Elk, lion, rooster, worm, mouse, dragon and elephant are good friends.
-They eat, play and have fun together.
-But weather gets bad.
+In a Tiny House By Kertu Sillaste 32 pg, 210 x 210 mm, hardback Age 3+ All rights available Elk, lion, rooster, worm, mouse, dragon and elephant are good friends.
+They eat, play and have fun together.But weather gets bad.
 Friends find shelter in a small house on a hill.
 As there is not enough room for everyone, their friendship is soon seriously tested.
 This is an entertaining story, with some scary moments and some wise words to remember.
-Awards:
+One day, the weather turned The rooster, dragon. elephant, lion, moose mouse, and snake, Awards: